 In these two instances, I practiced “read and feed” (a pun on weed and feed, in case you haven’t noticed).
-It is a simple four-step process that is rooted in the concept of flexibility as defined in Neurolinguistic programming.
+It is a simple four-step process that is rooted in the concept of flexibility.
 You “read” a person’s reaction and then “feed” the conversation accordingly.
-Popular people do this naturally.
-If you are not popular, it may take some effort, but it is so simple and effective, it is worth your time.
+Good conversationalists do this naturally.
+If this doesn’t describe you, it may take some effort, but it is so simple and effective, it is worth your time.

 1. Interact with someone